Nmegha2601/anticipatr/README.md

 ## Getting started

-This method proposes two-stage training method for the task of long-term action anticipation.
+Our method proposes a two-stage training method for the task of long-term action anticipation.

 - `pretraining` directory contains code for stage 1.
 This stage involves training a model for the task of snippet-based action anticipation.
 - `src` directory contains code for stage 2.
 This stage uses the frozen networks from stage 1 and trains two other networks for the task of long-term action anticipation.